(Last updated on: 10/08/2021)

-Ok this this does depend on your line of work.
-There are many jobs that will require you to have a doctorate, for example many medical professions or jobs that involve a significant amount of research.
+Ok, so this does depend on your line of work.
+There are many jobs that will require you to have a doctorate; for example, many medical professions or jobs that involve a significant amount of research.
 I started my teaching career as a College Lecturer but quickly became disillusioned with the mind-numbing administration and lack of intellectually stimulating tasks.
 When looking for positions that I might have been better suited for however, such as working in international development or as a University Lecturer, I quickly came across a qualification road block: I needed a PhD.

 It demonstrates determination

 I couldn’t find any specific statistics, but I can assure you that a bulk load of people who start a PhD never complete it.
 Remember when you were at university writing that 4000 word essay that you were so sick of that you couldn’t bear to write another word?
 Remember the tedious reading that you dreaded doing on a Sunday evening?
-Or the criticisms from your Lecturer that you simply didn’t agree with?
-Well take those emotions and multiple them by 100.
+Or the criticisms from your lecturer that you simply didn’t agree with?
+Well, take those emotions and multiple them by 100.
 Completing a PhD demonstrates that you can stick with your project, through the good and the bad.
-It shows that you are motivated, independent and strong-willed.
-Nobody forces you to get up at 7am on a Monday morning (perhaps this should be another reason ‘for’), it’s your determination and motivation that gets you through the project, nobody else!
+It shows that you are motivated, independent, and strong-willed.
+Nobody forces you to get up at 7am on a Monday morning, and perhaps this should be another reason ‘for’ – it’s YOUR determination and motivation that gets you through the project, nobody else!